-Your business depends on high-quality B2B prospecting.
+Your business depends on high-quality B2B prospecting and best practices.

 Whether you’re trying to find new prospects or connect with the ones already in your CRM, your ability to grow your enterprise depends on identifying high-quality business prospects and converting them into high-quality clients.